 Best Things to do on Nusa Penida

-Itinerary Ideas for 3 days to 2 Weeks in Bali
+Ideas for 3 days to a 2 Week Bali Itinerary

 - 1 – 3 Days in Bali – Pick one location.
 Ubud is the quintessential, spiritual center of Bali and home to the prettiest waterfalls and rice terraces.
 If you like a surf vibe head straight for Uluwatu.
 If you want great restaurants, yoga/surf, and cool beach clubs go to Canggu.
 Families with small kids looking for a beach resort will like Nusa Dua.
 If you want party scene beaches by day and crazy Bali nightlife, head to Kuta.